 - The harasser may be completely unaware that their behavior is offensive or constitutes sexual harassment, or they may be completely unaware that their actions could be unlawful.

-Anyone in the UNH community can get help at SHARPP by visiting us during our office hours (Monday - Friday), calling our 24/7 Helpline (603) 862- SAFE or using our Ask an Advocate online service.
+Anyone in the UNH community can get help at SHARPP by visiting us during our office hours (Monday - Friday), calling our 24/7 Helpline (603) 862- SAFE, or utilizing our confidential webchat and text features.